dreyyfuss/learn-pulse/README.md

 3. Check **Kafka UI** — messages should appear on `user.enrolled`, `module.unlocked`, and `course.completed`.
 4. Check **MinIO** (`learnpulse` bucket → `certificates/`) — the PDF certificate should be there.

+**Try the AI Course Builder:**
+1. As an instructor → navigate to the Course Builder → describe your course topic in plain text.
+2. The system generates a complete course (modules + lesson articles + quizzes) asynchronously via Kafka.
+3. Poll `GET /api/instructor/courses/generate/{jobId}` until `status: COMPLETED`.
+4. The generated course appears in your instructor dashboard as a `DRAFT`, ready to review and publish.

+**Try learning streaks:**
+1. As a learner, mark any lesson complete.
+2. Call `GET /api/learner/streak` — `currentStreak` increments each day you complete at least one lesson.

 ---

 ## 📂 Project Structure